markhan01/CS375-Final-Project/README.md

 # CS375-Final-Project
-'make' compiles the program and creates the executable 'Driver'.
+'make' compiles the program and creates the executable 'quicksort'.

 To run the program,